paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (f)(1)(A).
+Pub.
+L. 119–60, § 1672(b), amended subpar.
+(A) generally.
+Prior to amendment, text read as follows: “The Director of National Intelligence, in coordination with the Secretary of Defense, shall ensure that each element of the intelligence community with data relating to unidentified anomalous phenomena makes such data available immediately to the Office.”

+Subsec. (l)(5).
+Pub.
+L. 119–60, § 1671(a), added par.
+(5).

 2023—Subsec. (k)(1).
 Pub.
 L. 118–31, § 7341(1), substituted “All-domain Anomaly Resolution Office” for “Director of National Intelligence and Secretary of Defense” in heading.

 Subsec. (k)(1)(A).
 Pub.
 L. 118–31, § 7341(2), substituted “Director of the Office shall” for “Director of National Intelligence and the Secretary of Defense shall jointly”.